 “Aerosol Generating Procedures: Are They of Relevance for Transmission of SARS-CoV-2?,” F. Hamilton, D. Arnold, B. R. Bzdek, J. Dodd, AERATOR Group, J. Reid, N. Maskell, The Lancet Respiratory Medicine, 2021, 9 , 687-689

 “Accurate Representations of the Microphysical Processes Occurring during the Transport of Exhaled Aerosols and Droplets,” J. S. Walker, J. Archer, F. K. A. Gregson, S. E. S. Michel, B. R. Bzdek, and J. P. Reid, ACS Central Science, 2021, 7, 200-209

 We are pioneering new experimental approaches combining precise retrieval of an individual droplet’s physical properties with molecular level characterisation of its surface and bulk composition, directly linking physical and chemical properties and enabling surface-specific monitoring of atmospherically relevant reactions in aerosol droplets.
 These novel tools will have wide utility across all application areas in aerosol science.

-The goal of this project is to resolve the factors that govern light-initiated processes in atmospheric aerosols.
-Although both sunlight and aerosols are ubiquitous, the chemistry driven by their interaction and the resulting effects on climate and health relevant aerosol properties are poorly known.
+We are working to resolve the factors that govern photoinitiated processes in aerosols.
+Although light and atmospheric aerosols are ubiquitous, the chemistry driven by their interaction is poorly understood.